 What is the process of purchasing prescription medication?

-When purchasing prescription drugs for treatment of the work-related injury, the employee will use the Mitchell RX First Fill Form.
-Most pharmacies will submit bills to Mitchell upon verification of coverage.
+When purchasing prescription drugs for treatment of the work-related injury, the employee will use the RxBridge RX First Fill Form or prescription card.
+Most pharmacies will submit bills to RxBridge upon verification of coverage.
 Only prescriptions related to your compensable injury will be covered.

 What payments are expected of employees?